philips-software/bom-base/README.md

 - [ ] Persist metadata in database

 ## Disclaimer
-BOM-base is an _experimental_ tool, and not suited for production.
+BOM-Base is an _experimental_ tool, and not suited for production.

 ## Contact / Getting help